“If you would like to have your heart broken, just come out here. This is the dust-storm country. It is the saddest land

-The main area of impact was on the southern plains, though northern areas were also affected, but not nearly with as much devastation.
-The drought hit first in the eastern part of the country in 1930 and by the next year, it began to move westward.
+The main impact area was on the southern plains, though northern areas were also affected, but not nearly with as much devastation.
+The drought hit first in the eastern part of the country in 1930, and by the following year, it began to move westward.
 By 1934, it had turned the Great Plains into a desert and helped to lengthen the Great Depression.

 For decades, unknowingly, farmers had not utilized the concepts of fallow fields and crop rotation, cover crops to manage soil fertility and quality, or other techniques to prevent erosion.
 The deep plowing of the topsoil had killed the natural vegetation that normally kept the soil in place and trapped moisture even during dry periods and high winds.
-Wheat crops, in high demand during World War I, further exhausted the topsoil and overgrazing stripped the western plains of virtually all other cover.
+In high demand during World War I, wheat crops further exhausted the topsoil, and overgrazing stripped the western plains of virtually all other cover.

 As a result, during the drought of the 1930s, the soil dried and turned to dust, soon blowing in large dark clouds.
 Given names like “Black Blizzards” and “Black Rollers,” these rolling clouds often reduced visibility to a few feet.